By Brian Robinson.

 When the time came to leave my lofty perch the one thing I knew I had to do was leave Maria a present.
 I hadn’t been out of the apartment for ten days and I wanted to thank her for looking after me.
 I’m not going to lie, I was tempted to send out for the gift, but I wasn’t going to do that.

 I searched the streets for ages, but I knew it was right the second I saw it.
-A sparkling broach in the form of a bird in flight.
+A sparkling diamond broach in the form of a bird in flight.
 It said everything I wanted to say but couldn’t.
-I wanted to give Maria wings and let her fly away.
+I wanted to give Maria wings.
 I wrapped it carefully and included quite a bit of money.
-The broach on its own wouldn’t have been enough.
+The broach on its own wouldn’t have been nearly enough.

 No, it wasn’t the view I expected.
-But it was a view that gave me a new perspective.
+But it was a view that gave me a new perspective on life.
 It was a view I could take away with me.
-And it was a view that began the process of changing my life.
+And it was a view that began the process of changing.
 How many rooms can give you that?